Social Enterprise Academy-Nigeria

 The Social Enterprise Academy Nigeria is an educational and capacity development institution, which awards internationally recognized certificates and qualifications in the field of social enterprise to professionals and entrepreneurs in Nigeria.
-The Social Enterprise Academy Nigeria, is licensed by Social Enterprise Europe, and recognized by the Federal Ministry of Education in Nigeria.
+The Social Enterprise Academy Nigeria is licensed by Social Enterprise Europe, and recognized by the Federal Ministry of Education in Nigeria.

-International Affiliations
+International affiliations

 The Social Enterprise Academy Nigeria, sponsored by the Nigerian Capital Development Fund, offers programs in line with Social Enterprise Academies around the world.
 At present, the Social Enterprise Academy can be found in five other countries, including Scotland, Wales, South Africa, Australia and China.

-Social Enterprise Programmes
+Social enterprise programmes

-Programmes covered at the Social Enterprise Academy Nigeria, feature a degree awarding Masters Programme in Social Enterprise and various certification programmes.
-These programmes options, grouped into four categories offer courses in entrepreneurship leadership and innovation strategies, public policy and administration, cooperative enterprise and social innovation.
+Programmes covered at the Social Enterprise Academy Nigeria feature a degree awarding Masters Programme in Social Enterprise and various certification programmes.
+These programme options, grouped into four categories offer courses in entrepreneurship leadership and innovation strategies, public policy and administration, cooperative enterprise and social innovation.

-Furthermore, in line with the social impact objective and government partnership, the Social Enterprise Academy Nigeria offers hundreds of enrolled students full or partial scholarships to pursue any of its programmes.
+In line with the social impact objective and government partnership, the Social Enterprise Academy Nigeria offers hundreds of enrolled students full or partial scholarships to pursue any of its programmes.

-Executive Masters In Social Enterprise Programme
+Executive Masters in Social Enterprise Programme

 The Executive Masters in Social Enterprise Programme is geared towards building and maintaining stakeholder support, securing investment, and measuring and communicating success for participants.

-The programme consists of a 25-unit, seven-course curriculum comprising four core courses and three electives.
-Core courses are usually completed over an 18-month period in an intensive format.
+The programme consists of a 25 unit, seven-course curriculum, comprising four core courses and three electives.
+Core courses are usually completed over an 18 month period in an intensive format.

 Executive Education Programmes

 The Executive Education Programmes are designed to feature a wide variety of educational materials pertaining to organizational management.
-This category also provides custom programmes for public, social, and private sector executives.
+This category also provides customized programmes for public, social, and private sector executives.
 Programmes offered under this category include: